Cookie Settings

 Translational Research

-Using patient-derived organoids, we perform in vitro drug screening, primary tumor identification and functional in-depth characterization of the role of chromosomal instability for metastasis formation and clonal evolution/heterogeneity with CUP syndrome serving as a paradigm disorder for metastatic malignancies.
+Using CUP patient-derived organoids, we perform in vitro drug screening and functional in-depth characterization of the role of different mutations and chromosomal instability for metastasis formation, clonal evolution and heterogeneity, with CUP syndrome serving as a paradigm disorder for metastatic malignancies.

 Translational Myeloma Research Group